 If you’ve created high cortisol levels from high amounts of exercise, revisit those chapters.
 Follow the recovery protocols, and also consider supplementation with Chinese Adaptogenic Herbs such as TianChi or InnerPeace, high electrolyte intake, preferably with liquid trace minerals or Himalayan sea salt, 2,000 to 5,000 milligrams of a whole foods Vitamin C source, and 4-6g per day of a good fish oil that preferably contains vitamin E with mixed tocopherols.

-I also recommend you check out the Pacific Elite Fitness Hormone Pack, which I personally designed as a means of promoting hormone stabilization and hormone balance in a gentle and natural manner, without the use of pharmaceutical or synthetic hormone replacement therapy.
+Also, as a means of promoting hormone stabilization and hormone balance in a gentle and natural manner -without the use of pharmaceutical or synthetic hormone replacement therapy – try this potent stack.
 It is comprised of a bottle of trace liquid minerals, a bottle of fish oil, and a box of Chinese Adaptogenic Herbs.
 If you’ve been engaged in excessive exercise, this can help bring your HPA axis back into balance.

 When I wake up with a “fuzzy brain” (which can happen after a late night out, too much alcohol, or getting sleep disrupted during the night), one of the first things I do is pop 1000mg of curcumin from Phenocane, which can rapidly shut down inflammation and mitigate the effect of a poor night’s sleep on the HPA axis.
 This is because curcumin is a potent anti-inflammatory.